 Leah lifted the pouch but was stopped again by the fear of the illuminating stone’s likelihood to bring unwanted attention.
 The voice in her head started again, “I’ve uploaded all the data I stored in the previous core; it’s ok to install this one.”

 Stunned to hear Gizmo still functioning after her core was removed, Leah sputtered, “How are you doing that?”
-She looked the quattour up and down thinking, Maybe I really am going crazy…
+She looked the quattour up and down thinking, Even you, Gizmo?!
+You’ve been with me all this time and you’ve just been watching me!?
+She realized suddenly that she was readying arguments against a machine that, up until a few moments ago, Leah had thought of as a glorified vehicle.
+Maybe I really am going crazy…

 “I have a small reserve of energy, but I need the core.”
-Gizmo continued, “Without it, soon my functions will begin to fail.”
+Gizmo continued over Leah’s thoughts, “Without it, soon my functions will begin to fail.”

 “It’s your decision, Leah.”
 Beathen said, unaware of Gizmo’s communications, “We’ve never seen Gizmo’s true potential.
 I’d be lying if I said I wasn’t eager to see it, finally.”
 The boys in the cage were silent but rapt.

-“Why didn’t you just install the stone a minute ago?”
-Leah asked.
+Leah was becoming anxioous and idecisive“Why didn’t you just install the stone a minute ago?” she asked.

 Suddenly, the room was filled with the sound of massive wings pushing waves of air, “Whoosh, whoosh, whoosh…”